OpeningDesign/AECO_Contracts_and_Proposals/Out-in-the-Open/Master Proposal/_Master Proposal.md

 ### Approach A
  * **Approach (A): A Fully Open Approach** where the construction documentation, location, and the names of the parties involved in this contract are known and are shared publicly.
 All of OpeningDesign's (and their consultant's) newly created documentation/content is [open source](https://creativecommons.org/licenses/by-sa/4.0/).
-That is, will be freely available to you, or any party, for future use, assuming the terms such as [Attribution](https://creativecommons.org/licenses/by-sa/4.0/) and [ShareAlike](https://creativecommons.org/licenses/by-sa/4.0/) are honored.
+That is, will be freely available to you, or any party, including OpeningDesign, for future use, assuming the terms such as [Attribution](https://creativecommons.org/licenses/by-sa/4.0/) and [ShareAlike](https://creativecommons.org/licenses/by-sa/4.0/) are honored.
 	 * **Sample Projects**
 		 * A **sport complex** in Jefferson, WI
 			 * The CAD/BIM files can be found [here](https://github.com/OpeningDesign/Sports_Complex)